mullvad/coding-guidelines/README.md

 * Do not end the subject line with a period.
 * Use the imperative mood in the subject line.

+### Branch naming

+Use kebab case git branch names with lowercase letters.
+For example `add-links-to-readme`.

+An exception to the style is if a part in the branch name requires a specific way of writing to not lose its meaning/technical context.
+Examples include:

+* `suppress-CVE-2026-3872` - "CVE-2026-3872" is a unique identifier.
+Changing it could change its
+  meaning and/or make it less recognizable.
+* `fix-multicast-address-translation-IOS-123` - "DES-123" being a hypothetical ticketing system
+  identifier requiring a specific format for the automation to work.

+Try to avoid adding exact programming terms that do not need to be in the title, without reducing the information in the name too much.
+Instead of `implement-Clone-for-IpAddr` prefer `make-ip-address-type-clonable`.

+Try to describe what is being done in the branch, without being too verbose.
+High signal to noise ratio is important.
+Some examples:
+* Instead of `improve-readme` use `add-build-instructions`
+* Instead of `fix-routing-table` use `fix-linux-lan-route-parsing`

+There is no exact length limit on branch names, but try to stay relatively short.

+Slashes in branch names are allowed if the team use them consistently and according to an agreed upon system.
+Examples could include `android/fix-icon-rotation` or `linux/feature/add-multihop`.

 ### History

 Prefer to let the history represent how the project evolves rather than exactly how the developer